gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 thing about how magic actually worked would have laughed until they cried, but she didn't realize I was feeding her fish guts instead of caviar.
 It all hinged on her niece Sehdie.
-If she grew up exactly as Eleñima had---the same clothes, the same lessons, everything as it had been---then when the moment came...
-I spread my hands.
+If she grew up exactly as Eleñima had---the same clothes, the same lessons, everything as it had been---then when the moment came…  I spread my hands.
 "Poof.
 She will become you.
 You will become her.
 Her possibilities will be your possibilities."